 Looking out onto Kogel Bay from Dappa se Gat

 “That “something” was a sounder of swine.
 This was not something unusual.
-The English Navy and the English East India Company both had it as a standard procedure that the pigs must be let out of their pens if it seems imminent that a ship will sink so that they can swim ashore to provide food for the shipwreck survivors.
+The English Navy and the English East India Company both had a standard procedure that the pigs must be let out of their pens if it seems imminent that a ship will sink so that they can swim ashore to provide food for the shipwreck survivors.
 This is presumably what happened to the pigs from Kent.”

 “When they got to the beach, the slaves took them.
 The slaves had a long history with pigs.
 Pig-keeping was not very popular at the Cape.
 The Dutch farmers who farmed pigs let them roam free in the valleys and gorges and when they wanted to slaughter one, they had to capture one.
 The job of looking after them was mostly reserved for slaves.
 At the Slaves Lodge in Cape Town, where the Dutch East India Company’s slaves were kept, they were allowed to keep pigs to provide extra income for the lodge.”

 “Not only did the slaves have a long history with pigs and pig husbandry, but they knew that they had to keep domesticated animals to survive.
-There are accounts of this time where they kept cattle inside Dappa se Gat.
+There are accounts of this time where they kept cattle in Dappa se Gat.
 There are in the Cape Hanglip area several such caves where the slaves kept livestock.
-It is not known if the pigs were kept at Dadda de Gat or somewhere else.
+It is not known if the pigs were kept at Dadda se Gat or somewhere else.
 What is known is that a local magistrate complained to the Governor about the slaves and local farmers who looted the remains of the Colebrook.”

 “A farmer would not have dared to take the pigs in due to heavy penalties that were exacted for anyone found with looted goods in his or her possession.
-The fact that the pigs were kept by the slaves and farmed is the reason why they survived as a more or less uniform type of pig which later became known as a breed.”
+The fact that the pigs were kept by the slaves is the reason why they survived as a more or less uniform type of pig which later became known as a breed.”

 This does not prove the veracity of Oupa Eben and Uncle Timo’s account of the Kolbroek pigs, but I later found an interesting account from World War II which reminds me of the story of the Kolbroek.
 It comes from the memoirs of a Latvian woman, Agate Nesaule.
 When she was a child, she was an inmate of a British-run refugee camp in occupied Germany.
-As was often the case in these camps, inmates had to get by on very meagre rations.
+As was often the case in these camps, inmates had to get by on meagre rations.
 A local German farmer gave the inmates some piglets.
 This was illegally done and the piglets were kept in various spaces in the barracks.
 They were fed on food that spoiled or whatever else could be scavenged.
-Agate commented that they “also enjoyed watching the little pigs – a hopeful sign of the future – thriving for their own sake.”
+Agate commented that they “also enjoyed watching the little pigs, a hopeful sign of the future, thriving for their own sake.”
 (Nesaule, 1995) As was the case with Agate, I suspect that this kind of human-animal interaction between the slaves and animals they kept served a greater need than simply for the slaves to look forward to a pork roast or beef steak.
 There must have been a tremendous psychological benefit for the slaves to keep the animals in such close proximity.

 Oupa Eben and Oom Timo started talking about politics.
 I lost interest and left to join my brothers and cousins who started walking to the stables to help milk the cows.

 Oupa bought a few Kolbroek pigs from a trader in Cape Town and since that day, we slaughtered and cured a Kolbroek every year.
 It is not a bacon pig as the large White and the Berkshire.
 These pigs have straight backs and long loins for bacon.
 The Kolbroek is a lard pig, ideal for making hams, lard and, as you will see, not bad at all for bacon.
 Apart from this, they have the most delicious meat.
 One can taste the difference.
-While I enjoyed the most delicious hams on earth, at least I also knew where the Kolbroek came from!

 Read with Chapter 09.15 The English Pig where I deal with the source of pigs for Gravesend where live pigs were loaded onto ships.